CHN-beta/ovito/doc/manual/advanced_topics/remote_file_access.rst

 Troubleshooting connection problems
 -----------------------------------

-Establishing a connection between OVITO and the SSH server may fail if client and server cannot agree on a common authentication and encryption method.
+Establishing a connection between OVITO and the SSH server may fail if the client and server cannot agree on a common authentication and encryption method.
 OVITO's built-in SSH client is based on the :program:`libssh` library, which supports a specific set of SSH key exchange methods, public key algorithms, ciphers and authentication methods (`see here <https://www.libssh.org/features/>`__).
 During the handshaking process, both parties need to agree on at least one common choice from each of these categories to successfully establish an SSH connection.